drseg/swift-fsm/README.md

 }
 ```

-Here we have introduced a new keyword `matching`, and two new protocols, `ComplexTransitionBuilder` and `Predicate`.
+Here we have introduced a new keyword `matching`, and two new protocols, `ExpandedTransitionBuilder` and `Predicate`.
 The define statement with its three sentences now reads as follows:

 - Given that we are in the locked state:
 	- If `Enforcement` is `.weak`, when we get a `.pass`, transition to `.locked`